nickfrosty/website_nuxt/content/blog/boomerang-week-1-complete.md

 ## Designing is not my strong suit

 Yup.
 I always find myself taking the most amount of time working on designing products and pages.
 I can usually think up a decent design in my head.
 Some sort of vague layout or theme, but turning that into a good front end is time consuming.
-Maybe it''s because I am not so "artistic" in my abilities, or maybe because good design takes time.
+Maybe it's because I am not so "artistic" in my abilities, or maybe because good design takes time.
 Maybe both.

 But after this first week, I am really happy with the theme and progress on design that I have going.
 It is minimal and lite, while being dark at the same time.